PCAT Scores' Interpretation

 The PCAT is a standardized test administered by Pearson VUE.
 It helps in placing students to the appropriate pharmacy colleges.
 It is completely endorsed by the American Association of Colleges of Pharmacy, AACP.
-The AACP also works with Pearson to monitor PCAT and makes sure that it accurately assesses the requirements of pharmacy colleges and the skills of the students.
-Neither the AACP nor Pearson has given any rigid cut or passing score for the PCAT.
-This is because PCAT scores should be used in combination with other factors that are as important for giving or denying admission to the students.
+The AACP also works with Pearson to monitor the test and makes sure that it accurately assesses the requirements of pharmacy colleges and the skills of the students.
+Neither the AACP nor Pearson has given any rigid cut or passing score for the test.
+This is because the scores of PCAT should be used in combination with other factors that are as important for giving or denying admission to the students.

 Scaled Scores and Percentile Ranks

 There are two types of PCAT scores: scaled scores and percentile ranks.
-The PCAT scores interpretation is given as follows:
+The interpretation of PCAT scores is given as follows:

 Interpretation of PCAT Writing Scores

-The PCAT scores interpretation is different for the Writing Sections.
+The interpretation of scores is different for the Writing Sections.
 This is because there is no correct answer to the essay questions and the candidates are evaluated on the basis of their ability to compose essays.
 Till January 2012, the Writing scores were reported on a scale that ranged from 1.0 to 5.0.
-In this form of PCAT scores interpretation, two different Writing scores were given:
+In this form of interpretation, two different Writing scores were given: